A combinatorial approach to noninvolutive set-theoretic solutions of the Yang-Baxter equation: Nondegenerate quadratic sets with 2-cancellation and their quadratic algebras

-A quadratic algebra $A$ is \emph{a PBW algebra} if there exists an enumeration of $X,$ $X= \{x_1, \cdots x_n\}$ such that the quadratic relations $\Re$ form a (noncommutative) Gr\"{o}bner basis with respect to the degree-lexicographic ordering $<$ on $\langle X\rangle$ extending $x_1 < x_2< \cdots <x_n$.
+A quadratic algebra $A$ is \emph{a PBW algebra} if there exists an enumeration of $X,$ $X= \{x_1, \cdots x_n\}$ such that the quadratic relations $\Re$ form a (noncommutative) Gr\"{o}bner basis with respect to the degree-lexicographic order $<$ on $\langle X\rangle$ extending $x_1 < x_2< \cdots <x_n$.
 In this case the set of normal monomials (mod $\Re$) forms a $\textbf{k}$-basis of $A$ called a \emph{PBW basis} and $x_1,\cdots, x_n$ (taken exactly with this enumeration) are called \emph{ PBW-generators of $A$}.
 The notion of a \emph{PBW} algebra was introduced by Priddy, \cite{priddy}.
 His \emph{PBW basis} is a generalization of the classical Poincar\'{e}-Birkhoff-Witt basis for the universal enveloping of a finite dimensional Lie algebra.
 PBW algebras form an important class of Koszul algebras.
 The interested reader can find information on quadratic algebras and, in particular, on Koszul algebras and PBW algebras in \cite{PP}.

 There are various equivalent definitions of a Koszul algebra, see for example \cite{PP}, p.
 19, we recall one of them.
 A graded $\textbf{k}$-algebra $A$ is \emph{Koszul} if $A$ is quadratic and $\Ext^{*}_A(\textbf{k}, \textbf{k})\simeq A^{!}$.
+It is known that if $(X,r)$ is a finite square-free braided set with $r$ involutive then its quadratic algebra $A(\textbf{k}, X,r)$ is Koszul, see \cite{GIVB}.

+Notice that the converse is not true- Example \ref{ex:Arne} gives a finite nondegenerate square-free braided sets $(X,r)$ whose algebra $A =A(\textbf{k}, X,r)$ is PBW (and therefore $A$ is Koszul), but $r$ is not involutive.

-It is known that if $(X,r)$ is a finite square-free involutive solution then its quadratic algebra $A(\textbf{k}, X,r)$ is Koszul, see \cite{GIVB}.
-We shall prove that, conversely, if $(X, r)$ is a (general) square-free nondegenerate braided set and its algebra $A(\textbf{k}, X,r)$ is Koszul, then $r$ is involutive.
-This follows from our more general result, Proposition \ref{prop:Koszul}.
+Therefore in \cite[p 754] {GI21}, the phrase "We shall prove that, conversely, if $(X, r)$ is a (general) square-free nondegenerate braided set and its algebra $A(\textbf{k}, X,r)$ is Koszul, then $r$ is involutive. " must be discarded since it is wrong.